MaiJi97/Leetcode/java/252_MeetingRooms/README.md

-## Method 1: Two Pointers 同向双指针
+## Method 1: Scanning Line 扫描线

-Sort the intervals array by its start time and then this is similar to a sliding window problem (refers to problem 56 merge intervals).
-One pointer to iterate through the sorted array until it satisfies certain condition (there is an intersection).
-In this problem we can just return false if this is the case and do not need to use the other pointer.
-We might also need a variable to track the latest end time (may be?)
+Sort the intervals array by its start time，then iterate through the interval array to check if any pair of adjacent interval has intersection.
+If there is we can just return false.
+If none of them has intersection then return true.

 Time Complexity: O(nlogn)